spacemeshos/go-spacemesh/README.md

 ## tasks

-- Get rid of libp2p GX deps (asap)
+- Get rid of libp2p GX deps (asap) and them to vendor folder
 - Support command line args in a robust way
 - Support basic account and keys ops